Backbase/golden-sample-app-ios/README.md

 # Golden Sample iOS App

 ## Overview
-The golden sample is a public repository that contains samples, examples and best practices.
-This repository should be used internally and externally to show the Backbase approach, architecture and way of working to our developers and customers.
+This repository serves as a public reference point, showcasing various components, examples, and recommended practices employed within the Backbase development environment.
+Its intended audience encompasses both internal and external developers, offering insights into Backbase's development approach, architecture, and workflow.

 ## Prerequisites
-This project depends on various artifacts published to repositories on [Backbase Repo](https://repo.backbase.com).
-You must have read access to these repositories to build this project.
+Building and running this project necessitates access to artifacts hosted in designated [Backbase repository](https://repo.backbase.com).
+Read permissions for these repositories are required.

-This project connects to the EBP Sandbox Environment, for that you need to request an API key as [mentioned here](https://backbase.io/developers/documentation/api-sandbox/retail-banking-usa/ios-guide/).
-Add the key to the [config.json](./app/assets/backbase/config.json) file in the assets folder.
+Furthermore, the application establishes a connection with the EBP Sandbox Environment.
+To facilitate this connection, an API key is necessary.
+Instructions for obtaining this key are provided in the documentation [mentioned here](https://backbase.io/developers/documentation/api-sandbox/retail-banking-usa/ios-guide/).
+Once obtained, the key should be integrated into the [config.json](./app/assets/backbase/config.json) file located within the application's assets directory.

-## Running and building
+## Running and Execution

 ### Get started
 1. [rbenv](https://github.com/rbenv/rbenv)
-Use rbenv to pick a Ruby version for you application and guarantee that your development environment matches production.
-This enables painless Ruby upgrades and bulletproof deployments
+Utilizing rbenv ensures that a consistent Ruby version is employed for both your development environment and production.
+This simplifies upgrades and streamlines deployment processes.
+Follow the provided steps to install and configure rbenv:
 ```bash
 git clone https://github.com/rbenv/rbenv.git ~/.rbenv
 # for bash_profile